What to Know Before You Automate

 When you lay it out this way:

-- You realize how many steps exist
+- You realize how many steps there actually are

 - You spot steps that aren't adding value

-- You uncover hidden rules
+- You uncover hidden rules ("we only follow up if it's a commercial job")

 Thinking You Can Automate Everything

-- Responding to sensitive customer issues
+- Responding to sensitive or high-stakes customer issues

 Thinking You Can't Automate Anything